An Expert’s Guide: Life as a Pediatric NP

 Restrictions on NP practice can negatively affect health outcomes in many ways.
 Supervisory requirements around the prescription of certain medications, such as those used in the treatment of ADHD, anxiety, and depression, can act as a barrier to children getting the help they need in an expedient manner.
 In other instances, the need for physician approval and supervision can diminish a PNP’s ability to provide comprehensive care in an otherwise underserved area.

 Things are starting to change.
-Today, 25 states in the US have enacted a form of full practice authority for their NPs.
-In those 25 states, it was NPs themselves who were the primary agents of change.
+Today, 30 states and territories in the US have enacted a form of full practice authority for their NPs.
+In those 30 states and territories, it was NPs themselves who were the primary agents of change.
 If more states are to follow, more grassroots advocacy from NPs is needed.

 The Future for Pediatric NPs